knpuniversity/symfony2-series/knpu/generators.rst

 Code Generation FTW!
 ====================

-I feel like making someone else do some work for awehilse, so let's look at Symfony's code generation tools.
+I feel like making someone else do some work for awhile, so let's look at Symfony's code generation tools.

-The first thing we need our app to do is let users created, view update and delete events.
+The first thing we need our app to do is let users create, view, update and delete events.
 In other words, we need a CRUD for the Event entity.

-So how might we use Doctrine to generate a CRUD?

 Want to use Doctrine to generate a CRUD?
 Yea, there's a console command for that ``doctrine:generate:crud``: